Fellowships of the Higher Education Academy

 Qualification or direct route - which is best for me?

 If you are new to teaching in HEA, you are obliged to take the more developmental qualification route.
-The direct route is not meant to be an easy way to avoid taking an accredited course - the evidence that is required for a successful direct apopplication is very similar to that required for successful completion of the PGCTHE or TPAU.
+The evidence that is required for a successful direct application is very similar to that required for successful completion of the PGCTHE or TPAU.
 The requirements of the direct route, such as evidencing how your practice, as a teacher, is continually informed and updated, is sometimes difficult to find, if you have not completed any continuing prefessional development as a teacher in HE.
-If you are unsure which route is for you, contact the ARCHE scheme manager on email@example.com.
+If you are unsure which route is for you, contact the ARCHE scheme manager on firstname.lastname@example.org.

 I think I may want to make a direct applicarion for a HEA fellowship.
 What do I do next?

 1. Attend one of the short monthly workshops for potential applicants.
 You can book a place on the CDSAP booking system.

 2. Familiarise yourself with the UKPSF.
 You can download a copy here (copies are given out at the workshops).

 3. Start thinking about what evidence you have that could contribute towards your application and decide what category of fellowship you wish to apply for.

-4. Disucss your draft application with the ARCHE scheme manager and/or colleagues who have already successfully applied for that category of fellowship.
+4. Discuss your draft application with the ARCHE scheme manager and/or colleagues who have already successfully applied for that category of fellowship.
 It is a good idea to share very early drafts to ensure that you are on the right track.
-You can ring the scheme manager on extn.
-1802.

 5. Register an intent to submit and application, by sending an short email to email@example.com.
 You must do this at least one month before the application deadline.
 Late notification may mean that your application will not be reviewed until the following submission round.
 In the email, please indicate the category of fellowship for which you will be applying.